 Acne sufferers face more than one concern which of course includes the nuisance of acne itself, however most sufferers are usually anxious about acne scars since unlike acne, which may be temporary, acne scars are perceived to be for life.

 There are numerous topical products aimed at treating scar tissue but before we investigate the types of acne scars, it is important that one should try and prevent acne in the first place.

 How to prevent acne

-With acne affecting some 85 percent of the population at some time in their lives, it is important to try and prevent and treat acne effectively.
+With acne affecting some 85 percent of the population at some time in their lives, according to the American Academy of Dermatology, it is important to try and prevent and treat acne effectively.
 Normally, antibiotics are prescribed such as tetracycline to eradicate the specific type of bacteria living on the surface of the skin.
 These bacteria block the pores leading to inflammation, which in turn causes excess sebum production and then leads to acne.

 Whilst many experts point out that diet has nothing to do with acne, in my opinion, there is nothing could be further from the truth.
 A diet containing refined carbohydrates and sugar causes the release of excess insulin.
 Insulin has numerous effects on the body however it does cause the production of excess male hormone, testosterone, which causes the production of excess sebum production which the acne-causing bacteria thrive on.
 This is just the basic reason but there are also other processes involved which lead to the different types of acne.

 From a dietary point of view, all grains are carbohydrates which are converted into sugar leading to acne so it is important to reduce the consumption of these.
 Reducing the consumption of bread, cereals, pasta, rice, potatoes and corn will all help to prevent acne outbreaks to a degree.